Roses à crédit

 Roses à crédit (lit.
 'Roses on credit') is a 2010 French drama film co-written and directed by Amos Gitai and starring Léa Seydoux and Grégoire Leprince-Ringuet.
 It is based on the 1959 novel of the same name by Elsa Triolet.
 It received its premiere at the 2010 Toronto International Film Festival.

+Plot summary

+After the end of the World War, Marjoline, a beautiful teenager, arrives in Paris.
+Whilst working as a manicurist in a luxury salon, she meets and marries Daniel, a young horticulturalist.
+They receive a modern apartment as a wedding gift, however when furnishing it, Marjoline goes increasingly into debt against Daniel's will.
+As she feels the need to consume more and more, their marriage goes downhill.